-The exact cause of LCPD is unclear, however it may be due to an abnormality in their blood supply to the hip joint or a genetic predisposition.
+The exact cause of LCPD is unclear, however it could be due to an abnormality in their blood supply to the hip joint or a genetic predisposition.
 It’s most commonly seen in small dog breeds and can occur at any age.

 Symptoms of Canine Legg-Calve-Perthes Disease